New China law tightens control over companies' data on users

 The law curbs what information companies can gather and sets standards for how it must be stored.
 The full text of the law wasn't immediately released, but earlier versions also would require customer permission before data can be sold to another company.

-The data protection law is similar to Europe’s General Data Protection Regulation, which limits collection and handling of customer data.
+The data protection law is similar to Europe’s General Data Protection Regulation (GDPR), which limits collection and handling of customer data.
 But unlike laws in Western countries, the Chinese legislation says nothing about limiting ruling party or government access to personal information.

 The ruling party has been accused of using data gathered about Uyghurs and other members of predominantly Muslim ethnic groups in the northwestern region of Xinjiang to carry out a widespread campaign of repression.